 8mm Player Solution

-The only way you could playback your 8mm video cassette is through an 8mm camcorder or an 8mm player.
+The only way you could playback your 8mm video cassette without an 8mm camcorder is through an 8mm player.

 8mm camcorders and 8mm players are no longer in production.
 Also, manufacturers like Sony no longer produce parts for them.
-There are still functionung units out there for sale, though.
+There are still functioning 8mm video cassette players out there for sale, though.
 You could find them through eBay or Amazon.

-If your budget allows, get an 8mm player which would provide you ease operation.
+If your budget allows, get an 8mm video player or an 8mm VCR deck which would provide you ease operation.